 It is an objective of the Plan to carry out flood risk assessment for the purpose of regulating, restricting and controlling development in areas at risk of flooding (whether inland or coastal) in accordance with the discretional objective provisions of the Planning and Development Act 2000 (as amended).
-Flood risk management will be carried out during the preparation of Town Development Plans and Local Areas Plans and when assessing planning applications.
+Flood risk management will be carried out during the preparation of town development plans and local areas plans and when assessing planning applications.

-The Flooding Guidelines indicate that the precautionary principle should be applied to flood risk management to reflect uncertainties in flooding datasets and risk assessment techniques and also the ability to predict future climate and performance of existing flood defences.
+The guidelines indicate that the precautionary principle should be applied to flood risk management to reflect uncertainties in flooding datasets and risk assessment techniques and also the ability to predict future climate and performance of existing flood defences.

-Developments should be designed with careful consideration of possible future changes in flood risk, including the effects of climate change and/or coastal erosion so that future occupants are not subject to unacceptable risks13.
+Developments should be designed with careful consideration of possible future changes in flood risk, including the effects of climate change and/or coastal erosion so that future occupants are not subject to unacceptable risks14.